Housing Affordability in Washington

 Methodological Approach, Assumptions, and Limitations

-We gathered data from publicly available sources including the United States Census Bureau, Redfin, and Zillow.
+The data was gathered from publicly available sources including the United States Census Bureau, Redfin, and Zillow.
 After gathering data, we completed calculations for determining affordability based on the following data assumptions:

-- Home sales price by county as reported by Redfin’s Market Report – most recent data set available at time of data pull, typically one month behind in reporting.
+• Home sales price by county as reported by Redfin’s Market Report – this report utilizes annual data for 2023.

-- Monthly debt payments vary significantly from household to household.
+• Monthly debt payments vary significantly from household to household.
 Therefore, we did not include debt within our assumptions.
+Most households do have some form of debt so it’s possible the affordability figures illustrated are low.

-- For homeowners’ insurance, we utilized Zillow’s reported monthly average for Washington, $1,446.
+• For homeowners’ insurance, we utilized NerdWallet‘s reported monthly average for Washington, $1,446.

-- Homeowners’ association (HOA) fees vary by household and for purposes of this report, we did not include this fee in the modeling.
+• Homeowners’ association (HOA) fees vary by household and for purposes of this report, we did not include this fee in the modeling.
+However, it’s important to note that HOA fees can impact a buyer’s ability to qualify for a mortgage.

 Results